- Bite-sized trips

 There are a few ways to apply for an India visa and the easiest is through the new E-visa process which is now available to applicants in the UK.
 Holders of passports endorsed ‘British citizen’ who meet the eligibility criteria can apply for an e-Tourist Visa (e-TV) to enter India at certain designated airports.
 You can apply online a minimum of four days before your arrival, with a window of 120 days.
-For example, if you’re applying on 1st Sept, you can arrive from 5th September to 4th October.
+For example, if you’re applying on 1st Sept, you can arrive from 5th September to 2nd January.
 The visa costs US$ 75 per passenger (excluding credit/debit charges which must be paid at least 4 days before you travel).
 It will be valid for 60 days from the date of arrival in India and double entry is permitted on E-Visa for tourists. you’d be allowed to stay in India for up to 180 consecutive days from the date of entry.
 One last thing, your passport will need to be valid for at least 6 months after your return date to the UK.